 A good toner should be created to balance your skin’s pH – an important factor when it comes to keeping your skin healthy and the acid mantle intact; preventing nasty microbes from penetrating and causing breakouts and sensitivity.

 Look for toners with a healthy dose of skin-repairing ingredients like peptides and antioxidants, and ensure it is alcohol-free.
 Alcohol-based toners can dry your face; this can stimulate your sebaceous glands to produce too much sebum.

 Your combination skin requires balance, and a key part of maintaining that balance means properly moisturising your skin, not only on the dry areas.

-In an ideal world a twin approach is going to be your best bet, a lightweight moisturiser for the T zone panel and a rich emollient for the drier areas.
+In an ideal world, a two pronged approach is going to be your best bet: a lightweight oil-free moisturiser for the T zone panel and a rich emollient for the drier areas.
 However, most of us want a fuss-free approach to our skincare, which is why we created Quench ultra-hydrating water gel, which is specifically designed for combination skin types.

-Whilst it may seem a little contradictory especially to those with oily, combination skin, oil-based serums that contain jojoba, squalane, and lipids will help bring your depleted skin back into balance – bio lipid complex is one such serum, perfect for bringing skin in a state of flux back into balance.
+Whilst it may seem a little contradictory, especially to those with oily, combination skin, oil-based serums that contain jojoba, squalane, and lipids will help bring your depleted skin back into balance – bio lipid complex is one such serum, perfect for bringing skin in a state of flux back into balance.

-So as you can see, whilst a lot is going on with this skin type, you don’t have to over think how to treat combination skin, just listen to your skins needs and treat it with intelligent ingredients, that will naturally bring it back into balance.
+So, as you can see, whilst a lot is going on with this skin type, you don’t have to overthink how to treat combination skin; listen to your skin’s needs and treat it with intelligent ingredients.